 - 3/31/20: Water Quality Exchange (WQX) Data Framework Beginner's Training This MassBays and EPA webinar provided beginner-level training for EPA's Water Quality Exchange (WQX) data framework including creating an account, formatting data, submitting data, and more.

-o Exploring options for data hosting, management, and analytics (see Exchange Network Project).
+o Advising on options for data hosting, management, and analytics (see Exchange Network Project).

 o Connecting organizations with scientists who can help them formulate their own questions and approaches to answering those questions.

 o Facilitating equipment exchanges and joint training for volunteers.

 ø Providing one-on-one technical assistance to monitoring groups.
 Contact Jill Carr, our Coastal Monitoring Circuit Rider

 ø Providing training in communicating results to local and state decision makers.
 See for example materials from the data visualization workshop, below.

 ø Helping to secure funding to sustain long-term programs and jump-start lapsed ones (see grant-writing training).

 To find out more about these initiatives, contact Jill Carr.

 Additional Resources for